Bordered Heegaard Floer homology: Invariance and pairing: Statement of results

-\end{theorem} (As we will see presently, $\CFDAa(\psi)$ is defined in terms of a Heegaard diagram with two boundary components, one of which is treated in type $D$ fashion and the other of which is treated in type $A$ fashion.)
+\end{theorem} As we will discuss in Section~\ref{sec:bimod-construct}, $\CFDAa(\psi)$ is defined in terms of a Heegaard diagram with two boundary components, one of which is treated in type $D$ fashion and the other of which is treated in type $A$ fashion.